 As a choir we aim to achieve the highest standards of choral performance in an informal and friendly atmosphere, both in rehearsal and in concert.

 We have performed with distinguished groups such as The Orlando Consort, The Orchestra of the Age of Enlightenment, and I Fagiolini.
 We have also broadcast recitals on BBC Radio 3 and services on BBC Radio 4, given concert tours in Ireland, France, Belgium, Austria, the Czech Republic, and Italy, and sung services in many of the great English cathedrals.
-We have also been invited to take part in various music festivals, including the prestigious Cheltenham International Festival of Music.
+We have also been invited to take part in various music festivals, including the prestigious Cheltenham International Festival of Music and Three Choirs Festivals.